-Hypothyroidism is a condition where the thyroid gland does not produce enough thyroid hormone.
+Hypothyroidism is a thyroid condition where the thyroid gland does not produce enough thyroid hormone.
 The thyroid is a small butterfly-shaped organ at the nape of your neck.
-Although petite, this organ plays a significant role in regulating cellular metabolism and energy production.
+Although small, this endocrine gland plays a significant role in regulating cellular metabolism and energy production.
 Thyroid hormones even help manage your blood pressure, heart rate, and body temperature.

-If hypothyroidism is left untreated, it can lead to many health conditions, including cardiovascular disease, osteoporosis, and even infertility.
-Some people can develop secondary conditions caused by hypothyroid symptoms.
+If hypothyroidism is left untreated, it can lead to many health conditions, including heart disease, osteoporosis, and even infertility.
+Some people can develop a secondary medical condition caused by hypothyroid symptoms.
 For example, people that suffer from joint pain may be more likely to gain weight, which can lead to metabolic syndrome.

 Hypothyroidism can cause musculoskeletal symptoms ranging from general muscle and joint aches to true muscle disease or arthritis.
 Thyroid hormones play an essential role in the development of many tissues - including the reproduction and growth of bone and cartilage, at the cellular level.
 Most reported cases of joint pain and symptoms in adult hypothyroid patients involve the knees and hands.